laugengebaeck/master-thesis/README.md

 > Automatisierte Bestandsplandigitalisierung in der Eisenbahninfrastrukturplanung

 It contains more explanations about how this implementation and the algorithms used in it work.
+If you don't have access to the OSM Bookshelf, you can request the thesis via e-mail (address in profile).